Davinson Sanchez has got his Tottenham career off to a good start with back-to-back wins in his first two starts – and Spurs fans like what they see.

 • • • •

 Sanchez, though, has made almost double the average number of clearances that Alderweireld and Vertonghen have.
-The latter has managed an average of four per game so far this season, with Alderweireld on 3.8.
-Sanchez, meanwhile, made nine clearances at Goodison Park followed by a game-high of six against Dortmund.
+The latter has managed an average of four per game so far this season, with Alderweireld on 3.8, whereas Sanchez made nine clearances at Goodison Park followed by a game-high of six against Dortmund.

 Conversely, Sanchez is playing far less of a prominent role when Tottenham are in possession.
 No outfield player at Wembley had fewer touches (27) than Sanchez, with Vertonghen (55) and Alderweireld (53) averaging double that number between them.